 An automated self-help publications ordering service is available 24 hours a day, every day where you know the title of the publication.
-For each publication you order, quote the full title printed in the Individual tax return instructions 2013.
+For each publication you order, quote the full title printed in the Individual tax return instructions 2014.

-■ visit an ATO shopfront.
+go to an ATO shopfront.

-For our shopfront addresses you can visit our website.
-Phone 13 28 61 for an appointment.
+Our shopfront addresses are at ato.gov.au Phone 13 28 61 for an appointment.